What Are Medigap Plans?

 - Plans F and G are the most popular and comprehensive Medigap plan types in Georgia.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

-- Monthly premiums for Plan G for a 65 year old female in Georgia who doesn’t use tobacco range from $113 to $291.
+- Monthly premiums for Plan G for a 65 year old female who doesn’t use tobacco range from $101 to $299.

-- Georgia requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however monthly premiums are much higher.
+- Georgia does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Georgia

 |Compare ratings of some of Georgia’s Medigap providers:|

 |Insurance company||A.M.
 Best rating||NAIC complaint index||BBB rating||Consumer Affairs|

 Medigap policies serve as your secondary source of insurance after Medicare pays.
 Medigap fills in the “gaps” between what Medicare pays for covered services and what you are charged.
 Some plans offer extended coverage for Part B excess charges and foreign travel emergency costs.

 There are ten standardized Medigap plans that are regulated by federal and state governments.
 Two of the ten plans (F and G) are the most comprehensive plans and also offer high-deductible versions.
 All plans are not available in all states.